D-ABILITY INITIATIVE PARTICIPATES IN A WORKSHOP ON STAKEHOLDER ENGAGEMENT ON SEXUAL EXPLOITATION ABUSE/SEXUAL HARASSMENT (SEA/SH).

 D-ABILITY INITIATIVE UNITES!
 WITH CLICE FOUNDATION TO TACKLE VIOLENCE AGAINST WOMEN AND GIRLS WITH DISABILITIES.

-and call for improved laws and services to end violence against women for good.
+During the 16 Days of Activism 2022, people around the world united to raise awareness about gender-based violence, challenge discriminatory attitudes, and call for improved laws and services to end violence against women for good.
 The theme for this year’s 16 Days of Activism 2022 was “UNITE!
 Activism to end violence against women and girls.”
 We went live to discuss the challenges faced by women with disabilities and why we must all rise to fight the menace.

 Project Banner with project caption, Dr. Nwanyanwu, and Ebere